PhrozenIO/PowerRemoteDesktop/README.md

 It doesn't rely on any existing Remote Desktop Application or Protocol to function.
 A serious advantage of this application is its nature (PowerShell) and its ease of use and installation.

 This project demonstrate why PowerShell contains the word *Power*.
-It is unfortunately often an underestimated programming language that is not only resumed to running commands or being a more fancy replacement to the old Windows Terminal (cmd).
+It is unfortunately often an underestimated programming language that is not only resumed to running commands or being a more fancy replacement to the old Windows command-line interpreter (cmd).

 Tested on: